 A large and impressive tree.
 Ideal for screening and windbreaks and excellent in urban, coastal and exposed environments and tolerant of most soils.
 View Pinus nigra

 Our native pine is a large, spreading tree.
-Initially pyramidal in form, ultimately the tree will open out and form a really attractive, irregular shape, often with the branches spreading and high on the bare leggy trunks.
+Initially pyramidal, the tree will eventually develop an attractive, irregular shape, with branches spreading high on bare, leggy trunks.
 Each plant will be completely individual.
 These look especially good when planted in groups.
 Pinus sylvestris can be identified by its striking orange-brown bark and needles which are bluish-green.
 View Pinus sylvestris

 Pinus sylvestris mature tree in field.
 Credit Kevin Hobbs